nfstream/nfstream.github.io/docs/community.md

 nav_order: 8
 ---

-# Welcome to the nfstream community
+# Welcome to the NFStream community
 {: .no_toc }

-nfstream is open source and we would love to hear from you!
+NFStream is open source and we would love to hear from you!
 Below you'll find ways to contact us and get involved in the community as well as links to resources that can help answer your questions.

 ## Table of contents